aquesidilly/Movie-App/readme.md

 Python Code must pass through PEP8 Validator

-High Level Test Cases
-Test Cases

-Access Requirements
+*Access Requirements
 Tester must have access to MongoDB in order to manually verify the insertion of records to users and events collections.

-Regression Testing
+*Regression Testing
 All features previous tested during development in a local environment must be regression tested in production on the live website.

-Assumptions and Dependencies
+*Assumptions and Dependencies
 Testing is dependent on the website being deployed live on Heroku.

-Out of Scope
+*Out of Scope
 Only test cases listed under High Level Test Cases will be performed as part of this testing effort.

-Test Results
+#Test Results
-Full test results can be found here

 # Deployment
  # Project Creation